exlskills/devstack/README.md

 - Ubuntu 16.04
 - OS X 10.13+
-- Windows has not been thoroughly tested, although it has worked and should work...
+- Windows has not been addressed yet, although it should work, conceptually.
 Windows-related contributions are welcome

 Other Dependencies: